WordPress/WordPress-Documentation-Style-Guide/docs/1-introduction/highlights.md

 # Highlights

+[info] **Highlight:** An overview of some of the highlights of the Style Guide. [/info]

 This page provides a synopsis of the WordPress Style Guide.

-For more information about a specific guideline, visit the link.
+For more information about guidelines or topics, follow the links.

 ## General guidelines